MIT-STARLab/CLICK-A-RPi/pat/README.md

 testIPC.cpp:
 -Depreciated cpp IPC test script (slated for deletion)

+## Hardware Abstraction
-Hardware Abstraction: The hardware components used include the camera, calibration laser, fast steering mirror (fsm) and associated electronics (fpga, daughter board for driving the fsm).
+The hardware components used include the camera, calibration laser, fast steering mirror (fsm) and associated electronics (fpga, daughter board for driving the fsm).
 These primary classes are all initialized as objects during the initial setup phase in main.cpp before being passed (by reference) to the more abstract algorithm classes.

 camera.h, camera.cpp:
 -Camera class for Matrix Vision camera communications and control.